Normandy in Summer: Omaha Beach at Dawn, Mont Saint-Michel at High Tide, and the Cider Route Between

 - Price: Free

-On D-Day morning, 225 Rangers scaled the 30-meter cliffs using rocket-fired grappling hooks and ladders.
-By day's end, only 90 were still combat-effective.
+On D-Day morning, 225 Rangers scaled these 30-meter cliffs using rocket-fired grappling hooks and ladders.
+By day's end, 90 were still combat-effective.
+The site still has massive bomb craters and German bunkers.
+Stand in one of the craters and imagine the explosion that made it.

 Utah Beach Museum